Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 * Do not add large binary files or high-resolution images to the repository (cf.
    [adding images and attachments](#graphics-and-attachments)).
-* [Admonitions](#special-feature-admonitions) may be actively used for longer code examples, warnings, tips, important information etc.
+* [Admonitions](#special-feature-admonitions) may be actively used for longer code examples, warnings, tips, important information, etc.
 * Respect the [writing style](#writing-style) and the rules for [spelling and technical wording](#spelling-and-technical-wording).
 * For code blocks: